- A Perspective on Franz Bardon – by Prophecy

 A comprehensive history of magick starting with shamanism and ancient practices, and moving through Gnosticism, Kabbalah, medieval magick and witch trials, Hermeticism, alchemy, astrology, tarot, Freemasons, Rosicrucians, the Hermetic Order of the Golden Dawn, Aleister Crowley, Wicca, Satanism, Paganism, Technopagans and digital magick.
 The author does a wonderful job of sorting out the confusing tangles of the subject, using a frank and engaging tone that does much to demystify the subject without belittling it.
 The book also includes many illustrations and photographs which are very helpful.
 Fascinating and very enjoyable, this book is well worth reading and will provide a firm background for students and practitioners.

 Documents the author’s research into the military’s psychic programs, how the ideas morphed over the years, and how they came to be used in the war in Iraq.
 The author managed to track down many of the original people involved in the programs, which makes for an interesting read.
-There is also a fictional film adaptation of this book.
+There is also a three-episode TV documentary hosted by the author on this same topic called The Crazy Rulers of the World (the first episode, in fact, is called The Men Who Stare at Goats), as well as a fictional film adaptation of the book.

 Covers some of the history of parapsychology and its study of psi, beginning with the Russian and US studies of remote viewing, research into micro-psychokinesis by the Rhine Institute and Princeton Engineering Anomalies Research Lab, and Nina Kulagina’s demonstrations of macro-psychokinesis.
 Explains some of the current theories about the mechanism for psi involving consciousness and quantum entanglement.

 - History of the Psi Sites – by JediKaren